SpyglassMC/Spyglass/contributors/next.md

 # 💛 Thank You

-A big _thank you_ goes to these wonderful people! (sorted alphabetically)
+A big _thank you_ goes to these wonderful people! (sorted by the Unicode of names)

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->